Ave Maria (Biebl)

-Ave Maria by Franz Biebl is a motet composed for double choir, a large four-part choir and a three-part choir which can be performed by soloists.
+Ave Maria is a 1964 motet by Franz Biebl, composed for double choir, a large four-part choir and a three-part choir which can be performed by soloists.
 It is a setting of part of the Latin liturgical Angelus prayer, which contains the Ave Maria (Hail Mary) as a refrain.
 The composition was originally written for men's chorus, but the composer wrote arrangements for mixed choir and women's choir.
 The work and arrangements were published by Wildt's Musikverlag, first in 1964.
 The piece first became famous when a U.S. group, the Cornell University Glee Club, included it in their Christmas programs, and more famous when the Chanticleer ensemble made it part of their regular repertoire.
 It was published in the U.S. by Hinshaw and became one of the publisher's best-selling items.

 History

 Biebl was the organist and choir master of a parish in Fürstenfeldbruck, Bavaria, and of a men's chorus there, for which he composed many works and arrangements.
 He composed Ave Maria sometime before May 1959, when it was performed in a Maiandacht.
 It was written for men's chorus, and this version was published by Wildt's Musikverlag in 1964.
 However, it was not performed often, since German men's choirs generally did not perform religious music.
 On a 1970 tour in Germany, the Cornell University Glee Club from the U.S. met Biebl, who was working for the broadcaster Bayerischer Rundfunk and responsible for choral music.
 Conductor Thomas A. Sokol received several of Biebl's compositions, which he performed in the U.S. When the Chanticleer vocal ensemble made Ave Maria part of their repertoire, it gained popularity.
 They first performed it in a charity event on 4 December 1989 at the City Hall in San Francisco, then presented it in subsequent Christmas concerts and included it in their tour program the next year.
 The work is now considered a standard of the choral repertoire.

 Biebl wrote arrangements for mixed choirs in 1985 and 1998.
 It was published in the U.S. by Hinshaw Music in 1992, and became one of the publisher's best-selling items, the four versions selling over 670,000 copies between 1992 and 2016.